502aaa/.github/SECURITY.md

   * Proof-of-concept or exploit code (if possible)
   * Impact of the issue, including how an attacker might exploit the issue

-This information will help us triage your report more quickly.
+This information will help us triage your report more quickl¹y.

 ## Policy